-The CIP project for the interconnection between the North and South High Service Zones will be nearing completion at the end of 2021.
+The CIP project for the interconnection between the North and South High Service Zones, including final paving, was completed in the Fall of 2021.
 This new transmission main connection eliminates the vulnerability that previously existed and now provides a redundant supply capability to both zones.

 The design of a new treatment facility for the East Greenwich Well began in 2020.
 The new treatment facility will remove iron and manganese from the water and include disinfection to ensure source water compliance with the current and proposed Safe Drinking Water Act and RI Department of Health regulations.
+The preliminary design report and final plans were completed and reviewed by the RI Department of Health and the RI Department of Environmental Management at the end of 2021.
+Final bid documents will be completed in the Spring of 2022.

 In 2019, an Architectural and Engineering firm was engaged to conduct an updated facilities analysis and evaluation study of the Kent County Water Authority's existing office and maintenance facilities located at 1072 Main Street, West Warwick, RI.
 The facilities analysis and evaluation study concluded that it is not viable for the Kent County Water Authority to remain at the existing facility.
-Multiple potential properties were identified for the construction of a new facility.
-In 2020, the Kent County Water Authority signed a Letter of Intent and a Purchase and Sales Agreement for a parcel of land.
-The Kent County Water Authority is now in the due diligence phase of the project to further explore the viability of the selected property for the construction of new office and maintenance facilities.
+Multiple potential properties were identified for the construction of a new facility and a property was purchased in September of 2021.
+The Kent County Water Authority has secured funding from the RI Infrastructure Bank and has engaged Architectural and Engineering consultants for final design services.
+Construction on the new office and maintenance facilities is expected to begin in late 2022.

-In 2020, construction of an interconnection between the Kent County Water Authority and the Quonset Development Corporation was started.
+In the Fall of 2021, construction of an interconnection between the Kent County Water Authority and the Quonset Development Corporation was completed.
 This interconnection will allow the Kent County Water Authority to provide up to 1.7 million gallons of water per day to the Quonset Development Corporation's customers and facilitate the public water supply necessary for expansion of business within the park.